JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

   each entry must be shorter than 4000 chars
 * `rcon_end`: array of strings, rcon commands will be executed three minutes after match end (right before match_end action), each entry must be shorter than 4000 chars

+# PICKMODE
+With `default_map` the map election process is skipped and the default map will be played.

+With `agree` both teams must agree on one map out of the map pool with the `!map` command (e.g. `!map de_dust2`).

+## Best of X

+The pickmode `best_of_x` offers a highly flexible and customizable way for multi-map matches.

+@todo TODO doc this shit

 # REPORTS
 The tool will report events to the url (if given in the init data):